Back to BusinessMindedPinoy.com

 8. Conclusion

-De minimis benefits are a simple but powerful tool for SMEs in the Philippines.
+De minimis benefits are a simple but powerful tool for SMEs in the Philippines, and with the new RR 29-2025 updates effective January 6, 2026, employers can now provide more generous tax-free benefits to employees.

 • They are tax-free employee benefits Philippines businesses can legally provide